hakhakobian/regallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Photo Gallery, Image Gallery - lets you create responsive, SEO-optimized image gallery with AI generated titles, descriptions & alt text.
+Photo gallery plugin lets you create responsive, SEO-optimized image gallery with AI generated titles, descriptions & alt text.

 == Description ==

-Gallery is a FREE, SEO-friendly photo gallery plugin for WordPress that makes it easy to create stunning image gallery with advanced layouts like Mosaic, Masonry, Slider etc.
+Re Gallery is a modern, SEO-friendly photo gallery plugin for WordPress that makes it easy to create stunning image gallery with advanced layouts like Mosaic, Masonry, Grid, Slider etc.

 With features like lightbox viewing, responsive design, and drag-and-drop customization, this plugin redefines ease of use and functionality.
 Whether you're a photographer, blogger, artist, or small business owner, this responsive gallery plugin empowers you to display your work in the most engaging way.